What's Actually Important to Achieve Success in the Gym?

 Effort, Consistency, Time and Progressive Overload

 How to make progress in the gym is often confusing to people.
-It’s understandable as the fitness industry is full of people trying to make it seem complicated as they have something to sell.
-Youtubers and people on Instagram have to post content regularly in order to stay relevant.
-There's only so many times they can post about the basic stuff and the things that actually are improtant
+It’s understandable, as the fitness industry is full of people trying to make it seem complicated, as they have something to sell.
+Youtubers and people on Instagram have to post content regularly to stay relevant.
+There's only so many times they can post about the basic stuff and the important things.

-I regularly have people who have only recently started training, or been training a long time and made little progress ask me questions about things that don't matter and knowing the answers will make little difference to their results.
+I regularly have people who have only recently started training, or have been training a long time and made little progress, ask me questions about things that don't matter, and knowing the answers will make little difference to their results.
 Asking questions and learning is always a good thing, but I would much rather their focus on the basics,.
-Without fail the people asking me but the people asking these questions aren’t getting enough sleep, binge drink every week, miss sessions regularly, don’t eat well for their goals and don’t actually train that hard.
+Without fail, the people asking me but the people asking these questions aren’t getting enough sleep, binge drink every week, miss sessions regularly, don’t eat well for their goals, and don’t train that hard.

 Effort